pEBR: A Probabilistic Approach to Embedding Based Retrieval: Experiments

 \section{Experiments}

 In this section, we first explain the details of the dataset, experimental setup, baseline methods and evaluation metrics.
-Then we show the comparison of experimental results between the baseline methods and {\per}.
+Then we show the comparison of experimental results between the baseline methods and our proposed method {\per}.
 Finally we show the ablation study to intuitively illustrate how {\per} could perform better.